Costa Blanca, Espagne

 📌

-The memo: Valencia is bilingual - Castilian Spanish plus co-official Valencian, a full language (close to Catalan), not a dialect.
-You don't need to master both; watch out for false friends like embarazada (pregnant, not embarrassed), and let the language seep in through daily life.
-Goodwill gets you a long way.
+The memo: the Costa Blanca is bilingual - Castilian Spanish plus co-official Valencian, a full language (close to Catalan), not a dialect.
+It's strongest in the Marina Alta (Dénia, Xàbia, Calpe) and faint in the southern Vega Baja.
+You don't need to master it; watch out for false friends like embarazada (pregnant, not embarrassed), and let the language seep in through daily life.

 Gratuit